DarkxCyber/AutoChainage/README.md

 # AutoChainage
 An AutoLISP tool for AutoCAD that calculates and labels chainage values along polylines in 0+000 format — perfect for civil and road alignment drawings.

-# AutoChainage.lsp
-**An AutoLISP tool for calculating and labeling chainage values along polylines in AutoCAD.**

 ---

 ## 📘 Overview